ablakey/pointless.click/src/random.md

 ### System 32 Roulette

 In high school my friends and I had a basement drinking game called "System 32 Roulette."
 We had a fresh Windows 98 machine and you had to pick a file inside c:/windows/system32/ by random and forcibly delete it then reboot the machine.
 If the computer booted up and you could successfully get back to that folder, everyone else had to take a drink.
 If not, you had to finish your drink and then reinstall Windows.

+### Soup of Theseus

+I have no idea.
+I just love the term.
+Came from my Hacker News comment on Brunswick Stew.
+Maybe there's a terrible video game idea for it.